 2) Create incentives for adoption.

+Accepting Failure.
 Innovation is about taking risks and seeing the results.
 If failure is not an acceptable outcome, then you aren’t risking anything and you will only be making incremental changes rather than innovating.
 Incremental change is not innovation; it is development.
 To double the real successes in innovation centers, you need to double the failure rate.
 Furthermore, failing at a slow rate wastes time and organization money.

 Counter action: